cjlm/graph-easy-online/README.md

 ## Limitations

 - Requires a modern browser with WebAssembly support
-- Loading may take a few seconds as WebPerl initializes
+- Loading may take a few seconds as WebPerl initialises
 - Some advanced Graph::Easy features may not work

 ## Credits